hauchel/duco/doc/Duco.md

  - Setup

 One major challenge is that for compiling the python code there must be enough free RAM available.
 Compiling is triggered by the first import statement, subsequent imports don't need this. use dir() to check the compiled modules

 # boot.py

 the cluster consists of several unit
+# boot.py

+the cluster consists of several unit
+## mydu
+The main program has several commands for debugging purposes, For daily ops only 3 are needed: s to start  reads configuration file l to loop 99999 if a key is pressed it returns to the menu x  to exit
+H> x
+closed
+closed
+closed
+MicroPython v1.15 on 2021-04-18; ESP module with ESP8266
+Type "help()" for more information. to restart use but do not use s again as the connections still exist

+drop a connection with d, can use it everytime l to loop o overview i statistic

+Logfile looks like this

+    ===Loop  99851
+    *** Targ  20 Sta  C				<- C = MiniPro completed previos calc
+    ela 2863  res  476  rat 166     <- fetched values from MiniPro took 2863 ms to find 476
+    SndRes took  755				<- 755 ms to send result to server GOOD							<- of course
+    ReqJob took  1431				<- 1431 ms to request a new job Hashes sent  30					<- 30 ms to send hashes to Minipro which starts calculating
+    *** Targ  21 Sta  C				<- next
+    ela 2707  res  450  rat 166
+    SndRes took  4520				<- oops it took 4.5 seconds to send result GOOD
+    ReqJob took  3669				<- and 3.6 to fetch new job Hashes sent  34
+    *** Targ  22 Sta  C
+    ela 12  res  1  rat 83
+    SndRes took  514
+    GOOD
+    ReqJob took  636
+    Hashes sent  30

+Average values  when the server is in a good mood:

+    Target 20  Connected True
+    Name >I2C 20 AVR Miner (DUCO-S1A) v2.47<
+    Requests  308				<- calculated 308 hashes
+    ReqWait  271532  per  882	<- average 882 ms to request job
+    ReqZwi  1060  per  3		<- thereof average 3 ms to send, rest 882-3 ms waiting
+    SndWait  246115  per  799	<- average 799 ms to send result
+    SndZwi  117  per  0			<- thereof average 0 ms to send
+    Targ Busy  611				<- 611 times checking the Minipro had not yet completed calculation

+With a hash rate of 160 difficulty 5 it takes the Arduino average 1500 ms maximum 3000 ms to calculate.
+So for me it does not make sense to have more than 3 Arduinos per ESP as they  often wait for jobs but reduce the kolka rating.

+Every  10 seconds a performance check program queries my  balance:
+Using 3 rigs (e.g. 3 ESP<and 9 Arduinos) today shortly after the restart (?)  of  the server

+    values below in milliDuco
+    Time            Total  ping    10 sec    minute    Duco/d 19:47:00       49.549   902     9.136    38.267     55.10
+    19:47:10       53.310    16     3.760    37.420     53.89
+    19:47:20       62.226   385     8.916    38.767     55.82
+    19:47:30       66.221   168     3.995    38.202     55.01
+    19:47:40       74.292    16     8.071    38.479     55.41
+    19:47:50       80.716   453     6.424    40.303     58.04
+At 19:47:10  the time to get the balance was 16 ms.  In the previos 10 seconds the balance increased by 0.003760 Duco, in the last minute (moving average) the balance increased by 0.037420 Duco which would be 53.89 Ducos a day.
+Unfortunately this is not the normal.
+Now i get

+    21:55:50     2854.008   149     1.786    14.837     21.37
+    21:56:00     2857.239   965     3.232    14.554     20.96
+    21:56:10     2858.861   138     1.622    14.410     20.75
+    21:56:20     2860.974   670     2.113    14.252     20.52
+    21:56:30     2865.037   461     4.063    14.76
 ## mydu
 The main program has several commands for debugging purposes, For daily ops only 3 are needed: